Eslamanwar/Evoo/PITCH.md

 Today, when a production system crashes at 3 AM, here's what happens:

 1. PagerDuty fires an alert
-2. A sleep-deprived engineer wakes up
+2. A sleep engineer wakes up
 3. They SSH into servers, read logs, guess what's wrong
 4. They try a fix.
 It doesn't work.
 5. They try another fix.
 Maybe it works.